uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/unit-plan/lessons/how-binary-digits-work-junior.md

 ## Key question

 -   How do you think a digital device stores information?
-    Potential answers could include

 Accept and record all answers to revisit at the end of the lesson.

 ## Lesson starter